jfpoilpret/fast-arduino-lib/README.md

 Latest News
 ===========

-FastArduino v1.5 has been released on 18th January 2020.
+FastArduino v1.6 has been released on 22nd November 2020.
-The implemented enhancements are listed [here](https://github.com/jfpoilpret/fast-arduino-lib/milestone/7?closed=1).
+The implemented enhancements are listed [here](https://github.com/jfpoilpret/fast-arduino-lib/milestone/8?closed=1).
-Please note that this version breaks compatibility on some API, as described in further detail in the [release notes](https://github.com/jfpoilpret/fast-arduino-lib/releases/tag/v1.5).
+Please note that this version breaks compatibility on I2C API, as described in further detail in the [release notes](https://github.com/jfpoilpret/fast-arduino-lib/releases/tag/v1.6).

 FastArduino
 ===========